Jiayu-Lu/CSCD58_Final_Project/README.md

 ## Installation

 - Download Python3
-- install requirements: `pip install -r requirements.txt`
+- Install requirements: `pip install -r requirements.txt`
-- run the CLI by running: `python cli.py start`
+- Run the CLI by running: `python cli.py start`
+- Adjust settings in `settings.py` to your liking

 ## More Information

+- It is often the case that if the process is forcibly interrupted, the port running the server will still be in use when running a second time.
+If this is the case, change the port number by changing `SERVER_PORT` in `settings.py`
-See the report (CSCD58_Project_report.pdf) for more information.
+- See the report (CSCD58_Project_report.pdf) for more information.